Bulgaria Vacations, Tours & Travel Packages

 What about the food in Bulgaria?

 Bulgarian food is fresh and very tasty, famous for its quality vegetables and dairy products and its variety of mild spices.
 Pork and chicken tend to be the most common forms of meat, though fish and veal dishes are also popular and lamb has a special traditional place in Bulgarian cooking.
 And of course, no visit would be complete without tasting the world-famous Bulgarian wines.

 When is the best time to visit Bulgaria?

 Bulgaria has a continental climate with hot, dry summers and, especially in the interior, cold winters.
 The peak season for tourism is definitely the summer between June and August when the days are longest and the temperatures hot and the weather dry though June tends to be the rainiest month of the year.
 September can also have good weather after which, from October, temperatures drop considerably.
 April and May are good months for mild weather, especially along the Black Sea Coast.
 In the summer, the coastal resorts are very crowded.

 Click here for more information on the best time to visit Bulgaria

 Travel within Bulgaria

-Air, rail and road transportation are all well developed in Bulgaria.
+Air, rail and road transportation are all well-developed in Bulgaria.
 The country has four international airports – Sofia, Varna, Plovdiv and Burgas.
-The Bulgarian State Railways links most sizeable towns and cities.
-Journey times on Bulgaria vacations are usually slower than buses.
+The Bulgarian State Railways links the most sizeable towns and cities.
+Journey times on Bulgaria vacations are usually slower than on buses.
 On the plus side, the scenery is likely to be more rewarding.
 Two of the most spectacular train trips are along Iskâr Gorge, from Sofia to Mezdra, and on the narrow-gauge track between Septemvri and Bansko.
 Railway buffs often go on these trips for no other reason than the journey itself.

 Extend your Stay throughout Europe